 This is a game changer as the old method the roller would move and you had a tough time landing the trick.
 Consistent movement means you stay on the board longer and can have more good movement (less missed tricks).

-I have had this balance board for over a month now and used it on concrete in my garage.
+I have had the RevBalance Core 32 board since July 2022 and used it on concrete in my garage.
 So far the RevBalance Core 32 has held up great despite hot Florida sun and lots of rain.
 I just brush it off and jump back on.
 We will give another review at 6 months and at a year.

 What I like about this set up is that RevBalance took the time to design a board that will really help you improve.
 The subtle details of the weighted roller along with the design of the board make for an awesome learning tool.
 This is not an old skateboard with a PVC pipe roller – this is a better method to improve your balance without cracking your head.